• Difference Between XPS and EPS Insulation

 | by Holly Wood

-Expanded Polystyrene insulation (EPS) is manufactured using beads of foam within a mould.
-Heat or steam is then applied directly to the beads which cause them to expand and fuse together.
-This process produces a closed-cell structure but not a closed-cell insulation board.
-This is due to the fact that voids can occur between the beads.
+EPS: Expanded Polystyrene insulation (EPS), on the other hand, is manufactured using bead foam within a mould.
+Heat or steam is applied to the beads, causing them to expand and fuse.
+While EPS also has a closed-cell structure, voids can occur between the beads, potentially compromising its impermeability.

 Sustainability: